Hannah Davidson

 Biography

-I am a Junior Research Fellow in Linguistics at Newnham College, Cambridge and an Associate Lecturer in German at the Open University.
-I was previously a tutor, lecturer, postdoc researcher and outreach officer in Linguistics at the University of Oxford and a postdoc at the University of Reading on the ‘Progression in Primary Languages’ project.
-I am interested in multilingualism and discourse markers in Mauritian Creole-speaking and Telugu-speaking communities.
-For my PhD I studied the development of Mauritian Creole’s tense, mood and aspect (TMA) system.
+I am the Joyce Lambert Research Fellow at Newnham College, Cambridge, working on the languages of Mauritius and bilingual language processing.
+I was previously a tutor, lecturer, postdoctoral researcher and outreach officer in linguistics at the University of Oxford and a postdoctoral associate at the University of Reading on the ‘Progression in Primary Languages’ project.
+I am broadly interested in multilingualism, from sociolinguistic and psycholinguistic perspectives.

 Interests